kaizendorks/dexa/README.md

 Init:
 - optionally create new git repo and first commit
-- ad optional description for stack in dexa.js, use it as `program.description` when wiring all the `dx init` commands. (would need to refactor current dx-add.js to create a command per stack)
+- DONE add optional description for stack in dexa.js, use it as `program.description` when wiring all the `dx init` commands. (would need to refactor current dx-add.js to create a command per stack)
-- add custom pre/post actions in stack's dexa.js.
+- DONE add custom pre/post actions in stack's dexa.js.
 Call same signature than the .action (since its based on defined arguments/options)
 - override default action (render template) in dexa.js.
 After this overriden action, still have to initialize dexarc project file

 Add:
 - allow extra config/metadata to be defined in dexa.js.
-A `defineCLICommand` method receives the commander program so users can add additional parameters/options.
-The same pre/post/action than in init are available
+    - A `defineCommand` method receives the commander program so users can add additional parameters/options.
+    - The same description/pre/post/action than in init are available

 Generate:
 - allow extra config/metadata to be defined in dexa.js.
-A `defineCommand` method receives the commander program so users can add additional parameters/options.
-The same pre/post/action than in init are available
+    - A `defineCommand` method receives the commander program so users can add additional parameters/options.
+    - The same description/pre/post/action than in init are available

 ### 0.5.0

+General:
+- Should the template class be renamed as `command`?
+As ways for users to add pre/post action and override the default action of rendering files, it might make more sense.
+Perhaps the template class should remain as the general way of rendering files.

 Init:
 - add custom helpers for the templates via a property in the `dexa.js` file of the stack